Fine-mapping

 locus.fill_data(to_fill=["BETA"])

-locus.harmonize(basic_check=False, ref_seq="/Users/he/mydata/Reference/Genome/human_g1k_v37.fasta")
+locus.harmonize(basic_check=False, ref_seq="/path/to/reference/genome.fasta")

-check in terminal:
+Check in terminal:

 head sig_locus.tsv